The Parish Church of St Giles is part of the United Benefice of Bradley, Church Eaton,

 St Giles Church, Christmas 2015

-A coffee morning is held in aid of church funds on the first Tuesday of each month
+A coffee morning is held in aid of church funds on the third Thursday of each month

 from 10.30am-12.00am at the Village Hall